Pick It Up: Make Downtown Debris-Free - Wyo4News

-Rock Springs, WY – The Rock Springs Main Street/Urban Renewal Agency is introducing a new program that can improve the environment.
+Rock Springs, WY (6/23/19) – The Rock Springs Main Street/Urban Renewal Agency has introduced a new program that can improve the environment.

 Downtown Locate Litter is inviting community members to choose a few areas in Downtown Rock Springs that are in need of attention.
 Pails will be available at the Rock Springs Main Street/Urban Renewal Agency office at 603 South Main Street.
 Those who bring one full bucket of litter will receive a $5 Java Peddler gift certificate and a special shout-out on social media.